-The largest number of black townships after the Civil War were located in Oklahoma.
-Between 1865 and 1920, African Americans founded more than 50 black townships in the state.
+The largest number of Black townships after the Civil War were located in Oklahoma.
+Between 1865 and 1920, African Americans founded dozens of Black townships and settlements in the region.

 Built 'For Black People, by Black People'

 Gurley started with a boarding house for African Americans.
-Then word began to spread about opportunities for blacks in Greenwood and they flocked to the district.
+Then word began to spread about opportunities for Black people in Greenwood and they flocked to the district.

 “O.W.
 Gurley would actually loan money to people who wanted to start a business,” says Kristi Williams, vice chair of the African American Affairs Commission in Tulsa.
 “They actually had a system where someone who wanted to own a business could get help in doing that.”

-Other prominent black entrepreneurs followed suit.
+Other prominent Black entrepreneurs followed suit.
 J.B.
 Stradford, born into slavery in Kentucky, later becoming a lawyer and activist, moved to Greenwood in 1898.
-He built a 55-room luxury hotel bearing his name, the largest black-owned hotel in the country.
-An outspoken businessman, Stradford believed that blacks had a better chance of economic progress if they pooled their resources.
+He built a 55-room luxury hotel bearing his name, the largest Black-owned hotel in the country.
+An outspoken businessman, Stradford believed that black people had a better chance of economic progress if they pooled their resources.

 Greenwood Became Self-Contained and Reliant

-Demands for equal rights were an ongoing mission for blacks in Tulsa despite Jim Crow oppression.
-Greenwood itself had a railway track running through it that separated the black and white populations.
-Consequently, Gurley and Stradford’s vision of having a self-contained and self-reliant black economy came to be not only by desire but by logistics.
+Demands for equal rights were an ongoing mission for Black Americans in Tulsa despite Jim Crow oppression.
+Greenwood itself had a railway track running through it that separated the Black and white populations.
+Consequently, Gurley and Stradford’s vision of having a self-contained and self-reliant Black economy came to be not only by desire but by logistics.